sheldonucr/ucr-eecs168-lab/lab3/README.md

 ### Hint

 A full adder adds binary number with carry in and out.
-A 1-bit full adder adds three one-bit number, such as A, B, and CIN.
-A and B are the operands and CIN is a bit carried in from the previous less significant stage.
+A 1-bit full adder adds three one-bit number, such as A, B, and CIN and outputs S and COUT..
+A and B are the operands and CIN is a bit carried in from the previous less significant stage. __The 1-bit adder requires 14-PMOS, 14-NMOS, total 28 transistors.__

 ![fig52](images/fig52.png)